attaris978/attaris978/README.md

 I'm Ryan Magro.
-✨I’m interested in...
- *finding solutions to problems,
- *expanding the scope of imagined possibilities, *working with others possessed of strong minds, kind hearts, and aggressive aspirations, *and in always growing, always learning, and always improving prospects.
+✨I’m passionate about finding solutions to problems; expanding the scope of imagined possibilities; working with others possessed of strong minds, kind hearts, and aggressive aspirations; and in always growing, always learning, and always improving prospects.
 🌱 I’m currently advancing my knowledge of TypeScript and Python, while actively employing my existent skillset.
 💞️ I’m looking to collaborate on any number of challenging projects -- I have the work ethic and inherent problem-solving ability to transcend limitations and would welcome the chance to grow.
 📫 You can reach me at: ryanmagro@proton.me